EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Experiments

-\textbf{$\rhd$ Impact of Cluster Number.} We conduct extensive experiments to explore the content-aware SR performance under different numbers of clusters during patch sampling, which is shown in \cref{tab:ablation_study_number_cluster}.
-For an SR model with a very small size of parameters like FSRCNN and ESPCN, even a limited patch selection can yield promising results.
-However, for CARN and WDSR, as the number of clusters separated by histogram bins increases, indicating a minimal portion of the selected patches, the trained SR model exhibits a slight quality drop, specially in the case of $\times4$ scale.
+\textbf{$\rhd$ Impact of Cluster Number.} We conduct extensive experiments to explore the content-aware SR performance under different numbers of clusters during patch sampling, as shown in Table~\ref{tab:ablation_study_number_cluster}.
+By dynamically adjusting the number of clusters, we achieve a reduction in the number of training patches ranging from 75.00\% to 91.69\% while maintaining quality.
+For an SR model with a very small number of parameters, like FSRCNN and ESPCN, even a limited patch selection can yield promising results.
+However, for CARN, WDSR, and SwinIR, as the number of clusters separated by histogram bins increases, indicating a minimal portion of the selected patches, the trained SR model exhibits a slight quality drop.
+As further detailed in the table, setting $N=2$ successfully mitigates this drop and achieves an optimal balance.
+It significantly reduces the patch count (to 16.66\% and 25.00\% for $\times 2$ and $\times 4$ scales, respectively) while preserving high SR performance, directly justifying our choice of $N=2$ as the default configuration for the main experiments in Section~\ref{sec:compare-with-other-methods}.

 \textbf{$\rhd$ Impact of Training Epoch.} We intend to explore how adjusting the training epochs affects the performance of SR models, given that content-aware training takes advantage of the overfitting property of DNNs.
 We train all models from pre-trained initialization to 300 epochs in scaling factor $\times4$ for every 100 epochs across all videos, using different patch sampling methods.
-As can be seen in \cref{fig:training_epoch}, compared to NAS that training with all patches, models trained with our sampled patches achieve better SR video quality with similar or much lower training epochs.
+As can be seen in Fig.~\ref{fig:training_epoch}, compared to NAS that trains with all patches, models trained with our sampled patches achieve better SR video quality with similar or much lower training epochs.
 It indicates that when all patches are selected for training, the model undergoes fine-tuning for both informative and non-informative patches, leading to lower performance compared to when only informative patches are utilized for training.
 Compared to other patch sampling methods like LiveNAS and EMT, our EPS method gets significantly higher training gains using the same number of sampled patches.
 This indicates that EPS is more effective at selecting informative patches, allowing the content-aware SR model to learn from higher-quality data.

+$\rhd$ \textbf{Impact of Video Content.} To demonstrate the robustness of the proposed EPS framework across diverse video genres, motions, and textures, we further analyze its performance from a content-oriented perspective.